Independent Study / Reading Course

 Procedure for Proposal Approval

 - The student must approach a faculty member whom they think might be willing to supervise an Independent Study.
 This should be done in the summer (before Aug 1st) for Independent Study courses to be offered in the Fall term and in the Fall (before the end of classes) for Independent Study courses to be offered in the Winter term.
-Notify the Undergraduate Program Advisor as soon as possible after a particular faculty has agreed to supervise an independent study for further instructions about how to register.
+Notify the Undergraduate Program Assistant as soon as possible after a particular faculty has agreed to supervise an independent study for further instructions about how to register.

 - The student and faculty member will work together to produce a proposal* that